AdamCoscia/Paintings-By-Comparison/README.md

 _Relax, it won't take that much time to install :)_

+First, clone this repo to your local machine, then move ahead.

 ### 0. Important Notes

 - **We do not guarantee that this system will work outside of the versions listed below.**